Unibeautify/sparser/lexers/markup.md

 * [XSLT](https://www.w3.org/standards/xml/transformation)

 ## markup options
+* **attribute_sort**: Alphanumerically sort markup attributes.
+Sorting is ignored if a given tag contains an attribute with instructions for a different language such as a template scheme, child markup tag, or start of a code structure.
+   - type: boolean
+   - default: false
+* **attribute_sort_list**: A comma separated list of attribute names.
+Attributes will be sorted according to this list and then alphanumerically.
+This option requires 'attribute_sort' have a value of true.
+   - type: string
+   - default:
 * **parse_space**: Whether white space should be parsed as content tokens.
    - type: boolean
    - default: false